Tank (IL)

 Details

-Port height vector for enabled input ports A and B. Parameters Height vector for inlets A and B is a vector of values corresponding to the height of each input port starting from port A. Each element of this vector must be greater than or equal to 0
+Vector of port heights for enabled input ports A and B. The parameters Height vector for inlets A and B is a vector of values corresponding to the height of each input port starting from port A. Each element of this vector must be greater than or equal to 0

 .